 The cure is to increase ventilation.
 This drops the humidity and causes the plant to take up more water.
 The result is the plant getting more calcium and it being mobile enough to get into the fruit.

-High nitrogen feeds can also lead to BEM.
+High nitrogen feeds can also lead to BER.
 The nitrogen stimulates leaf growth which takes all the available calcium, with the fruit being left without the calcium it needs.

 Does Overwatering Cause Blossom End Rot?

-Certainly I can find no research indicating that overwatering causes BME.
-The only references I see to BEM is where it says that even if there is some overwatering, after water shortage, it doesn’t cure Blossom End Rot.
+Certainly I can find no research indicating that overwatering causes BER.
+The only references I see to BER is where it says that even if there is some overwatering, after water shortage, it doesn’t cure Blossom End Rot.